dvidd/IonicFireStart/README.md

 # Ionic 4 Firebase Kit Login Register

-Ionic 4 y firebase multiplatforma started kit with login and register with firebase This is a simple way to get a register and login with ionic 4 and firebase, we use the new router module.
+Ionic 4 & firebase multiplatform started kit with login and register with firebase This is a simple way to get a register and login with ionic 4 and firebase, we use the new router module.

 Make the login and register fast